joelwood420/week-plans/08-javascript-1/exercises-2.md

 Output the value "First one's always the hardest" to the developer console.

+console.log("First one's always the hardest");

 ### Exercise 2 (3min)

 Type out the following symbols:

-1. a pair of parentheses
+1. a pair of parentheses ()
-2. a pair of square brackets
+2. a pair of square brackets []
-3. a colon
+3. a colon :
-4. a semi-colon
+4. a semi-colon ;
-5. a pair of braces
+5. a pair of braces {}

 ### Exercise 3 (3min)

 Which digits are used

 1. in hexadecimal notation?
+0-9, A-F
 2. in binary notation?
+0, 1

 ### Exercise 4 (3min)

 Write a script tag that includes a JavaScript file named "review.js" into HTML

+<script src="review.js"></script>

 ### Exercise 5 (3min)